 Hours: 8 a.m. – 10 p.m.

-Entrance Fees: $8/day adults, under 12 are free
+Entrance Fees: $8/day for adults and children under 12 are free

-Garner State Park gives visitors easy access to the beautiful Frio River.
-The Frio River is another Texas favorite for river tubing in the summer.
+Garner State Park provides easy access to the beautiful Frio River, another Texas favorite for river tubing in the summer.

 In addition to the great water activities, Garner State Park also offers guests the opportunity to fish, geocache, picnic, play mini golf, and participate in the summer dance!